 Anxiety treatment in the context of counseling can work for you, especially when you are able to find a mental health professional with whom you feel a good connection.
 Let’s look at specifics.
 First of all, what are you anxious about?
-Are you anxious about something in particular, or do you find that you are anxious quite often?
-Is an anxious state a part of your normal daily life?
-These are some of the things I ask clients when they talk about being anxious.
+Are you anxious about something in particular, or do you find that you are generally anxious quite often?
+In other words, is an anxious state a part of your normal daily life?
+These are some of the fundamental things to consider in the beginning of the counseling process.

 If you've identified a specific stressor or stressors, let’s take a closer look at how anxiety treatment can work for you.

 Ask yourself the following questions: